gmac/sass-thematic/README.md

 * **`templateOpen`**: The opening token for interpolation fields.
 Uses ERB-style `<%=` by default.

 * **`templateClose`**: The closing token for interpolation fields.
 Uses ERB-style `%>` by default.

+* **`outputStyle`**: For rendering methods, this option is passed through to the Sass compiler to define output format.
+See [node-sass](https://www.npmjs.com/package/node-sass) docs for possible values.

 ## Sass dependency